TootiFruti/wall-util/README.md

 Example: wall-util -t 60 -d path/to/wall_dir/ -m wallhaven -save -default -w swww

+# logging
+> -log_lvl \<value\>
+For value 0, It will only be logging important informations.
+For value 1, It will be logging a bit more, which be less important, informations.
+For value 3, It will not be logging anything except ERRORs.

 # Why?
 I wanted to make a thing which will change wallpaper after some time, kind of like the slide show, so i started.